What is concentration in studying?

 Turn what you have to memorise into a story.

-Use dual coding – a simple example is when you have to remember someone’s name, repeat the name and add a visual image to that.
-Together it will help you remember the name more easily.
+Use dual coding.
+A simple example is when you have to remember someone’s name.
+Repeat the name and add a visual image to it.
+Together, they will help you remember the name more easily.

 Teach it to someone else – it can be someone imaginary.